avigad/mathematics_in_lean_source/source/sets_functions_and_relations.rst

 dividing by ``x`` in the body of the statement is not problematic.
 Limiting the scope of a quantifier in this way is known as *relativization*.

 ..
+TODO: comments from Patrick
+..
+This discussion is very important and we should really get it right.
+The natural tendency of mathematicians here is to think Lean does bullshit and will let them prove false things.
+So we should focus on why there is no issue, not on apologies or difficulties.

+..
+I think we could include a discussion of the fact that the meaning of f : α → β is actually more subtle that it seems.
+Saying f is a function from α to β is actually a slight oversimplification.
+The more nuanced meaning is that f is a function whose possible meaningful input values all have type α and whose output values have type β, but we should not assume that every term with type α is a meaningful input value.

+..
+Then we of course need to point out that defining terms of type α → β required to assign a value to every term of type α, and this can be irritating but this is balanced by the convenience of having a couple of unconditional lemma like the (x+y)/z thing.

+..
+Also, I feel it is very important to point out that real world math doesn't force you to (x+y)/⟨z, proof that z doesn't vanish⟩.
+So type theory is not different here.

+..
 TODO: deleted because we haven't discussed subtypes yet.
 ..
 Be sure to do that eventually.